alexyuly/chil/README.md

 ![compost](https://github.com/compostsoftware/compost/blob/master/images/masthead.png)

-*Compost: The Environmentally Friendly Framework*

-**Reduce** code. **Reuse** apps. **Recycle** data.

-#### Legal

 Copyright (c) 2017-2018 Alex Yuly.
 Distributed under the MIT license.
 See LICENSE.

 ## What is Compost?

-Compost is a framework for building apps on top of Node.js, *with as little code as possible*.
+Compost is a framework for building apps with as little code as possible, using components and streams.
 Please install [Node.js](https://nodejs.org/en/) before using Compost.
-Familiarly with Node.js and JavaScript is recommended but not required. **This software is incomplete and under active development, so there is more code and documentation coming every week.
+Familiarly with Node.js and JavaScript is highly recommended but not required. **This software is incomplete and under active development, so there is more code and documentation coming every week.
 Stay tuned.**

+### Version 1.0.0: Coming Soon

+The next version of all packages published to NPM will probably be 1.0.0.
+The code in the master branch of this repository is under development and may not reflect the code last published to NPM.
+For the very latest version of Compost, clone the packages from GitHub and link them locally, instead of installing the packages from NPM.

-### An Introduction to Components
+## An Introduction to Components

 Every Compost app is a **component**.
 Components have inputs and outputs which are streams.

-#### Input/Output Streams
+### Input/Output Streams

 An input/output stream sends values to other I/O streams.
 A component may have one **output stream**, or "output".
 A component must also have one or more **input streams**, or "inputs".
 A component is responsible for defining how its own inputs send values to other streams: How this happens depends on whether the component is a "leaf" or a "branch".

-#### Leaf Components
+### Leaf Components

 A **leaf component**, or "leaf", has no children.
 Instead, it has a Node.js module which uses JavaScript code to define how and when its inputs send values to its own output.
 Soon, you'll learn how to write leafs, but first you'll learn how to use them within branches.

-#### Branch Components
+### Branch Components

 A **branch component**, or "branch", has **children**, which are other leaf or branch components.
-A branch also has **connections**, which define pairs of streams where one stream sends values to another.
-A connection must start from an input of the branch or an output of one of its children, and it must not end at one of these streams.
-This is important, because you can't connect a child's input, since that child is responsible for connecting its own inputs, privately.
+A branch also has **connections**, which defines routes through which data passes from one stream to another.

-### Let's Write a Component
+## Let's Write a Component

 Open a text editor and paste the following: